-More than 180 Los Angeles Times staffers sign letter calling for publisher's ouster
+Los Angeles Times publisher Ross Levinsohn on leave amid investigation

 The editors also said they are aware of "additional, credible reports" of misconduct.

 At the same time, the broader letter from staffers gained dozens and dozens of signatures.
-As of Friday morning, more than 180 reporters, editors and other staffers have signed it, according to three newsroom sources.
+As of Friday morning, more than 180 reporters, editors and other staffers had signed it, according to three newsroom sources.

 After NPR's story came out, Tronc said in a statement that it was not aware of the allegations until recently.